- 1. Adobe Premiere Tips+

 Step 1 Click Add Files and Import AAF.

-Start Wondershare UniConverter on your Windows/Mac computer, ensure from the top that the Video Converter tile is selected, click the +Add Files icon and locate and import the AAF file (that usually has *.MXF extension) to UniConverter.
+Start Wondershare UniConverter on your Windows/Mac computer, ensure from the top that the Converter tile is selected, click the +Add Files icon and locate and import the AAF file (that usually has *.MXF extension) to UniConverter.

 Step 2 Choose a Preset.